 Community grants are not awarded for the following purposes or activities:

-Please confirm that you have submitted your grant request to firstname.lastname@example.org or through sbfoundation.org/apply (for Express Grants only).
+Please confirm that you have submitted your grant request to email@example.com or through sbfoundation.org/apply.
 After submitting to the correct email you will receive an automatic receipt – please retain this receipt for your records.
-Contact Deanna Vallejo email@example.com if you do not receive a receipt as this means your application has not been received by the foundation and will not be considered.
+Contact Deanna Vallejo firstname.lastname@example.org if you do not receive a receipt as this means your application has not been received by the Foundation and will not be considered.

 Foundation grant programs have review periods that range from six to sixteen weeks, per the award dates listed in the grant guidelines.
 Applicants will be notified of funding decisions by mail.
-Please allow time for our review and decision-making process and contact a member of the community investment team with questions.
+Please allow time for our review and decision-making process and contact a member of the Community Engagement team with questions.

-If you need additional time to complete the project, please consult with the appropriate Community Investment Officer for approval and additional instructions.
-Failure to complete the required reporting will be a factor when being considering for future funding.
+If you need additional time to complete the project, please consult with the appropriate Community Engagement team member for approval and additional instructions.
+Failure to complete the required reporting will be a factor when being considered for future funding.

 Lists of community grants awarded in the past five years can be found by contacting us.